microsoft/yardl/docs/cpp/evolution.md

 # Schema Evolution

-Yardl supports schema evolution over time, including backward compatibility with previous schema versions.
+Yardl supports schema evolution over time by *statically* generating conversions to/from other versions of your schema.

-See [Packages](packages) for details on specifying previous schema versions.
+See [Packages](packages) for details on specifying the location(s) of other versions of your schema in your package file.

+## Statically-Generated Compatibility

+Yardl generates static conversion code for reading/writing data under different versions of your schema.
+To generate support for a different version, you must reference that version in your package file.

+Yardl does NOT support dynamic conversions between *unknown* schema versions.
+This means the code yardl generates for your model is only compatible with the versions explicitly referenced in your package file.

+If you need an *existing* reader/writer to handle *new* data, you will need to regenerate and recompile your code with the newer schema definition.

 ## Automated Change Detection